Who Was Queen Nzinga, The Fearless Ruler Of Ndongo And Matamba?

 Sherri Finkbine's story is an apt reminder of the hurdles that women have had to cross in order to assert control over their own bodies.

-The Worst Witch Trial in History Took Place In Spain, Not Salem
+The Worst Witch Trials In History Took Place In Spain, Not Salem

 If you thought the Salem witch trials were bad, wait until you learn about what went down in Spain.